mars-sim/mars-sim/README.md

 # mars-sim
-The Mars Simulation Project is a Java based open source project that simulates the activities of the first generation of settlers on Mars with a higher level of simulation fidelity than a typical PC strategy game.
+The Mars Simulation Project is a Java based open source project that simulates the activities of the first generation of settlers on Mars with a higher fidelity of simulation than a typical PC strategy game.

 ## Modeling and Simulation
-Both the paradigm of Discrete Event Simulation and the Agent-based Modeling are implemented in guiding the everyday decisions of the settlers in mars-sim.

-Each settler is a computer agent possessing certain properties.
+Each settler in mars-sim is a computer agent possessing certain properties.
 Based on these properties and the external characteristics imposed on them, they make decisions and interact with one another in a constraint environment.

 For instance, each settler has a well-defined job, a role, a bunch of technical skills, a set of personality, natural attributes, and task preferences (likes and dislikes).
 They build relationship with one another as they strive on Mars.

 ## Settlement Development
 Player may create numerous settlements spreading across the surface of Mars.
 Each settlement has a command structure and a developmental objective.
-They can be as simple as a four-person initial base (somewhat loosely following the Mars Direct Mission Plan by Robert Zubrin);
-a trading outpost, a mining depot near sites with high mineral concentration; or a self-contained colony with 48+ settlers having an elected mayor.
+They can be as simple as a four-person initial base (loosely following the Mars Direct Mission Plan by Robert Zubrin), a trading outpost, a mining depot near sites with high mineral concentration; or a self-contained colony with 48+ settlers having an elected mayor.